-- 2. hereby set the term of this authorization at eighteen months from the date of this general meeting; - 3.
-The total par value of share issues completed under this authorization shall not exceed €1,400,000.
 The par value of any shares of common stock issued in the future to safeguard the rights of holders of securities giving access to the Company's capital stock shall be added to this cap in accordance with the law and any contractual requirements providing for other adjustments.
-This cap is independent of all other caps under other resolutions of this general meeting; The total par value of debt securities issued by the Company may not exceed €250 million.
+This cap is independent of all other caps under other resolutions of this general meeting;

+The par value of the debt securities which may be issued pursuant to this authorization may not exceed €300,000,000.

 This cap is independent of all other caps under other resolutions of this general meeting;